Index154/slideshow-gallery/README.md

 I made this app for the main purpose of cycling through large amounts of images so I could get some inspiration, rate the images and then get rid of the ones I've rated lowly.

 ## Planned changes and additions
+### Important
+- Popup when missing images are detected
-- Removal of image ratings when they are deleted
+- Removal of image ratings for images that no longer exist
+- Folder state profiles
+- Config profiles + option for turning off config autosaving
+- Custom image pools (image tagging?)
+- Prevent missing images from being loaded from latestGrid

+### Minor
+- Configurable hotkeys
-- Restoring the most recent images after reloading the grid
+- Config for whether the grid should be the same after reloading (rememberImages flag)
-- Always pausing all images on reload
-- Always remembering the previous image for each grid slot + right click "revert" option to go back one image
-- Folder state presets + save and load buttons for it
-- A setting for autosaving config values or manually saving + manual save button
-- Sync config values across all processes
-- Permanent saved image grids + ways to manage them
 - Full freedom in image count selection + automatic scaling to the window size
-- Automatic reload of main window after closing folders menu
-- No longer always starting maximized
-- Remember window size
+- No longer always starting maximized.
+Remember window size / state instead
-- Confirmation prompt for the delete button
 - Notification for missing folders
 - Better looking UI
-- The app always starts maximized
 - Re-write of this documentation

 # Detailed functionality